twnzl/nanium/README.md

 await Nocat.addManager(myServiceProvider);
 ```

-You can use the property "sdkPackage" in the nanium.json to specify any values you want to have in the package.json of
+You can use the property "sdkPackage" in the nanium.json to specify all the values you want to have in the package.json
-the sdk bundle.
-And if you want to have other typescript compiler settings you can put them to the property
+of the sdk bundle.
+And if you want to have other settings for the Typescript compiler, you can set them in the "
-"sdkTsConfig" in the nanium.json.
+sdkTsConfig" property in the nanium.json.

-The sdk features will surely be completed one day so that, as an alternative to the SDK, also a default API
+The sdk functions will surely be completed one day, so that alternatively to the SDK a standard API documentation can be
-documentation can be generated, but for typescript users the SDK is far better than just a documentation.
+generated as an alternative to the SDK, but for Typescript users the SDK is far better than just documentation.

 ## REST

-When RESTful webservices became topical, they felt really cool.
+When RESTful webservices became current, they felt really cool.
 Mainly because they released us from things like soap
-services which had been far more stressful.
+services, which had been far more stressful.
 They also made us feel like we were using the HTTP protocol correctly.

-But let us be honest: If you had a choice, would you really use it for webservices?
+But let's be honest: If you had a choice, would you really use it for web services?

-It is the protocol that rules the internet.
-Every browser speaks, many tools are based on it and nealy every device can
+It is the protocol that governs the internet.
+Every browser speaks it, many tools are based on it and nearly every
-deal with it out of the box.
+device can deal with it out of the box.
 Therefore, it is the best choice.
-But what favor are we doing ourselves, when we force
+But what favor do we do ourselves, when we
-ourselves to decode the input for services into a URI - always struggling with the correct form and much less than only
+force ourselves to decode the input for services into a URI - always struggling with the correct form.
+It is much less
-untyped.
-Why should we try to map the responses of our services to ancient HTTP-Codes that have been designed for
+than only untyped.
+Why should we try to map the responses of our services to ancient HTTP-Codes that have been designed
-something completely different?
-And yes, it may be a kind of sporting challenge trying to transform a service based
+for something completely different?
+And yes, it may be a kind of sporting challenge trying to transform a service
-thinking to a resource based thinking, but does this really help?
+oriented thinking to a resource oriented thinking, but does this really help?

-Yes, we should use HTTP, but we should not hardwire our service logic to this ancient protocol to be able to change it,
+Yes, we should use HTTP, but we should not hardwire our service logic to this ancient protocol, so that we can change it
-if better things appear on the horizon.
-And we should not feel guilty, if we for example just always use a post to send
+if something better appears on the horizon.
+And we should not feel guilty, if we for example just always use a post to
-data, because even if REST appears to be more correct, it is also just abuse of a protocol designed for something
+send data, because even if REST appears to be more correct, it is also just abuse of a protocol designed for something
 different.

 Nevertheless, if you don't want to do without nanium features yourself but still feel better if you can offer a REST